7.6. Using OpenSCAP with the atomic scan command

 atomic scanregistry.access.redhat.com/rhel7:7.2 docker run -t --rm -v /etc/localtime:/etc/localtime -v /run/atomic/2017-11-01-14-49-36-614281:/scanin -v /var/lib/atomic/openscap/2017-11-01-14-49-36-614281:/scanout:rw,Z -v /etc/oscapd:/etc/oscapd:ro registry.access.redhat.com/rhel7/openscap oscapd-evaluate scan --no-standard-compliance --targets chroots-in-dir:///scanin --output /scanout registry.access.redhat.com/rhel7:7.2 (98a88a8b722a718) The following issues were found: RHSA-2017:2832: nss security update (Important) Severity: Important RHSA URL: https://access.redhat.com/errata/RHSA-2017:2832 RHSA ID: RHSA-2017:2832-01 Associated CVEs: CVE ID: CVE-2017-7805 CVE URL: https://access.redhat.com/security/cve/CVE-2017-7805 RHSA-2017:2016: curl security, bug fix, and enhancement update (Moderate) Severity: Moderate RHSA URL: https://access.redhat.com/errata/RHSA-2017:2016 RHSA ID: RHSA-2017:2016-01 Associated CVEs: CVE ID: CVE-2016-7167 CVE URL: https://access.redhat.com/security/cve/CVE-2016-7167 RHSA-2017:1931: bash security and bug fix update (Moderate) Severity: Moderate RHSA URL: https://access.redhat.com/errata/RHSA-2017:1931 RHSA ID: RHSA-2017:1931-01 Associated CVEs: CVE ID: CVE-2016-0634 CVE URL: https://access.redhat.com/security/cve/CVE-2016-0634 CVE ID: CVE-2016-7543 CVE URL: https://access.redhat.com/security/cve/CVE-2016-7543 CVE ID: CVE-2016-9401 CVE URL: https://access.redhat.com/security/cve/CVE-2016-9401 ............
 Files associated with this scan are in /var/lib/atomic/openscap/2017-11-01-14-49-36-614281.

 7.6.2.
-Scanning and Remediating Configuration Compliance of Docker Images and Containers Using Atomic
+Scanning and Remediating Configuration Compliance of Docker-formatted Images and Containers Using

-atomic scancommand is configuration_compliance scan, where you can use the SCAP content provided by the SCAP Security Guide (SSG) bundled inside the OpenSCAP container image for evaluation.
-This allows you to scan Red Hat Enterprise Linux based container images and containers against any profile provided by the SCAP Security Guide.
+atomic scancommand also supports the configuration_compliance scan.
+Use this type of scanning to evaluate Red Hat Enterprise Linux-based container images and containers with the SCAP content provided by the SCAP Security Guide (SSG) bundled inside the OpenSCAP container image.
+This enables scanning against any profile provided by the SCAP Security Guide.

 tree/var/lib/atomic/openscap/2017-11-03-13-35-34-296606 /var/lib/atomic/openscap/2017-11-03-13-35-34-296606 ├── db7a70a0414e589d7c8c162712b329d4fc670fa47ddde721250fb9fcdbed9cc2 │ ├── arf.xml │ ├── fix.sh │ ├── json │ └── report.html └── environment.json 1 directory, 5 files

-atomic scangenerates a subdirectory with all the results and reports from the scan in the /var/lib/atomic/openscap/ directory as can be seen in the previous code snippet.
-The arf.xml XML file with results is generated everytime when scanning for configuration compliance.
-The humand readable HTML report file (report.html) can be generated by adding the
+atomic scangenerates a subdirectory with all the results and reports from a scan in the /var/lib/atomic/openscap/ directory.
+The arf.xml file with results is generated on every scanning for configuration compliance.
+To generate a human-readable HTML report file, add the

 reportsuboption to the